Adobe Lightroom Guide

 - Uncheck Use graphics processor

-- Optimize your catalogue
+- Optimize your catalog

 - Increase the Camera Raw cache size to 20GB or higher